-Despite how resilient a community is to shocks and stresses or how well prepared it is for emergencies, events will occur that exceed a community’s levels of resilience and preparedness.
+Consequence management is important when considering preparedness because, despite how resilient a community is, or how well prepared it is for emergencies, events will occur that exceed a community’s levels of resilience and preparedness.

-Consequence management is organised around nine principles.
+Consequence management is organised around 9 principles.
 Consequence management:

 - establishes and sustains value